Lime mortar was developed by ancient Egyptians and used extensively in building the Roman Empire, it is steeped in rich history.

 There are various reasons you might want to use a lime mortar.

-Legislation stipulates the use of lime mortar for listed buildings and buildings in conservation areas.
+Authorities often specify lime mortar for repairs to listed buildings and buildings in conservation areas.

 Many heritage homeowners choose to repair using original material and preserve period details.